 Relapse happens.
-Your participants, clients and patients have been there or are there now.
+Your participants, clients, peers, and patients have been there or are there now.
 No matter how disappointed and alone they may feel you offer them hope and help.

 Relapse prevention is key to successful lifelong recovery.
 There is no one type of support that fits all.
 Multiple Relapse Supports such as individual counseling, group support, learning resources and accountability working together, all form an effective relapse prevention structure.

 Our relapse prevention offering works in tandem with group and individual supports.
 It is specifically designed and built for you the provider of recovery support services.

 Addictive behaviors are at an all-time high, driven in large part by COVID-related restrictions from the past 2 years.
 A recent study (McKinsey COVID-19 Consumer Survey, 3/29/2020) found that: